 Software Upgrade: To apply a software upgrade package or install a new module click Upgrade.

 Upgrade

 Switch Versions: To switch to another installed version, select it from the list and click Rollback.
 Note that a rollback will restart the traffic manager, and a major rollback will reboot the appliance.

-11.1 (major rollback) ▼ ☐ Confirm
+11.1 (major rollback) • Confirm

 Rollback

-Note: The Switch Versions section is hidden if there are no applicable software revisions to revert to.
+Note: The Switch Versions section is hidden if there are no applicable versions to revert to.

-- 3. Select a software version to use from the drop-down list. - 4.
+- 3. Select a Traffic Manager version to use from the drop-down list. - 4.
 Tick Confirm and then click Rollback to start the roll back process.

-To revert the Traffic Manager to a previous version using the "rollback" program
+To revert the Traffic Manager to a previous version using the command line

-- 1. Connect to the Traffic Manager instance console using "putty" or some other suitable terminal emulator.
+- 1. Connect to the Traffic Manager command line.

 - 2. Ensure you are the root user.

 - 3. Run the command: